aditecco/ditecco.me/src/content/resume/the-collective.md

 ---
 order: 5
-title: "2012 - 2013 — The Collective"
+title: 2012 - 2013 — The Collective
-subtitle: "Creator, Co-Founder, All-around Designer"
+subtitle: Creator, Co-Founder, All-around Designer
+language: EN
 ---

 In 2012 in Verona there was no shortage of professionals and companies renting excess office space; yet, there wasn't any company whose only focus was offering young freelancers &amp; startups a place to work, for a reasonable price.